 If any date shown below for filing a return, furnishing a form, or depositing taxes falls on a Saturday, Sunday, or legal holiday, use the next business day.
 A statewide legal holiday delays a filing due date only if the IRS office where you are required to file is located in that state.
 However, a statewide legal holiday does not delay the due date of federal tax deposits.
-For any due date, you will meet the "file" or "furnish" requirement if the envelope containing the return or form is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
-See Private Delivery Services under Reminders for more information.
+For any due date, you will meet the "file" or "furnish" requirement if the envelope containing the return or form is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery services under Reminders for more information.